elefevre/elements-of-unit-testing-style/README.md

 Elements of unit testing style
 ==============================

 Many papers have been written on the process of writing unit tests, including using the test-first approach.
-Other papers describe what makes a good test, from the technical point of view.
+Other papers describe what makes a good test, from the technical point of view[1].
 In this chapter, I want to focus on the style of the resulting test.
 A form of coding standards, if you will, focused on the tests.

+[1]: [this article](http://codebetter.com/jeremymiller/2005/07/20/qualities-of-a-good-unit-test/), like many others, has a good overview: tests should be atomic, independant, isolated, clear, easy and fast.

 Coding standards already exist.
 However, it is my conviction that the available ones apply best to production code.
 Rules are a bit different for tests.
 In the following, I describe what differing rules I use in my tests.